-The Center for Teaching and Learning (CTL), the Office of Information Technology and the Communication Skills Program at the American University of Beirut will hold their "Tenth International Conference on Effective Teaching and Learning in Higher Education” on February 21 & 22, 2020 on the campus of AUB.
+The Center for Teaching and Learning (CTL), the Office of Innovation and Transformation, and the Communication Skills Program at the American University of Beirut will hold their "Thirteenth International Conference on Effective Teaching and Learning in Higher Education” on April 19, 2024, Online.
 The Conference Program Committee invites university faculty members from Lebanon, the MENA region, and beyond to submit proposals for presentations to be reviewed for possible inclusion in the Conference program.

 Teaching, Learning and Assessment Procedures in Higher Education.
 The focus in this strand relates to research on issues in teaching, learning, and assessment.
 Research reports can be on instructor cognition, content knowledge, pedagogical knowledge, pedagogical content knowledge, student understanding and learning, and conceptual change at the university level.

 Writing Instruction and Research in Higher Education.
 Teaching writing at the college level presents a unique set of challenges and opportunities for educators.
 Researchers need to test various pedagogical approaches in order to understand which classroom practices work best to help students become more critical and successful writers.
 In addition, research is needed to better understand how, why, and when writers write.
 In this strand, presenters are encouraged to share and reflect upon the philosophies that guide their approach to writing instruction, the pedagogical practices used in the classroom to engage students, and/or assignments that help enrich students’ writing and thinking practices in critical ways.
 This strand also encourages proposals that report on the results of qualitative or quantitative research related to writing practices and pedagogy.
 Innovative proposals representing a range of writers and writing courses, including first-year writing, writing-in-the-disciplines (WID), writing-across-the-curriculum (WAC), and ESP/EAP, are welcome.